Logo

-Kenneth Simon Dorsey was born on April 22,1981 and is an American football coach and former quarterback who is the offensive coordinator for the Buffalo Bills of the National Football League.
+Kenneth Simon Dorsey was born on April 22,1981 and is an American professional football coach and former quarterback who is the passing game specialist for the Dallas Cowboys of the National Football League.

 2.